dhis2/ui-core/README.md

 ## Development

-We use [Storybook](https://storybook.js.org) which is excellent for testing components while developing them.
+We use [Storybook](https://storybook.js.org) that is excellent for testing components while developing them.

 ```
 yarn install